Epstein documents allege sex tapes of Clinton, Prince Andrew and Richard Branson

 Ms Ransome went on to allege that the friend was given a “substantial” payout directly from the Clinton Foundation “to keep her quiet”.

-She alleged that if her friend breaks the agreement to stay quiet, “she is dead”.
+She alleged that if her friend was to break the agreement to stay quiet, “she is dead”.

-The woman also allegedly tried to sue Epstein for damages but was “severely bullied and threatened” by his attorney Alan Dershowitz – a man who she claims “she also had sexual relations with and who was also heavily involved in Epstein’s paedophile Ring”.
+The woman also allegedly tried to sue Epstein for damages but was “severely bullied and threatened” by his attorney, Mr Dershowitz – a man who she claimed “she also had sexual relations with and who was also heavily involved in Epstein’s paedophile ring”.

+She alleged it was “a complete conspiracy” as Mr Dershowitz had also helped fund Ms Clinton’s 2008 presidential campaign.

-Mr Ransome claimed that she had backed up the footage and had sent it to various different locations throughout Europe “with only one other person close to me, knowing where their locations are, just in case anything happens to me before the footage is released”.
+Ms Ransome went on to claim that she had backed up the footage and had sent it to various different locations throughout Europe “with only one other person close to me, knowing where their locations are, just in case anything happens to me before the footage is released”.

 The Independent has reached out to representatives for the Clintons, Mr Branson and Prince Andrew for comment.

-He stepped down from public life and was cast out as a working royal amid the backlash over his friendship with Epstein.
-He also paid millions of dollars to settle a civil sexual assault lawsuit brought by Epstein victim Virginia Giuffre, who claimed he sexually assaulted her as a minor.
+He stepped down from public life and was cast out as a working royal amid the backlash over his friendship with the convicted sex offender.
+The duke also paid millions of dollars to settle a civil sexual assault lawsuit brought by Epstein victim Virginia Giuffre, who claimed he sexually assaulted her as a minor.

-Mr Clinton’s spokesperson told CNN on Wednesday – after his name surfaced in other documents – that it has now “been nearly 20 years since President Clinton last had contact with Epstein” and denied that the former president ever had any knowledge of Epstein’s crimes.
+Mr Clinton’s spokesperson told CNN on 3 January – after his name surfaced in the earlier batches of documents – that it has now “been nearly 20 years since President Clinton last had contact with Epstein” and denied that the former president ever had any knowledge of Epstein’s crimes.

-Elsewhere in the documents, Ms Ransome also made accusations against former president and GOP 2024 candidate Donald Trump.
+Elsewhere in the documents released on Monday, Ms Ransome also made accusations against former president and GOP 2024 candidate Donald Trump.

-She alleged that another friend “was one of the many girls that had sexual relations with Donald Trump” – including at Epstein’s New York townhouse.
+She alleged that another friend “was one of the many girls that had sexual relations with Donald Trump” – including alleged encounters that took place at Epstein’s New York townhouse.

 “I also know she had sexual relations with Trump at Jeffery’s NY mansion on regular occasions as I once met Jen for coffee, just before she was going to meet Trump and Epstein together at his mansion,” she claimed.